 Each award recipient will be required to submit an SF-425, Federal Financial Report on a semi-annual basis for the periods ending March 31 and September 30 of each year.
 Reports will be due within 30 days after the end of the reporting period to the NTIA Federal Program Officer, Grants Officer and Grants Specialist named in the award documents.
 A final financial report is due within 120 days after the end of the project period.

-Performance (Technical) Reports.
+Performance Reporting.

 a.
 Report Title: Connecting Minority Communities Pilot Program Performance (Technical) Report